Byron and Anita Wien Professor of Drama

 After studying philosophy, history, and literature at the University of Konstanz, the Università di Bologna, UC Santa Barbara, and UC Irvine, I earned a Ph.D. at Harvard University in 1998.
 I taught English and comparative literature at Columbia University from 1998 until 2010, before moving to Harvard University in the summer of 2010.

 My writing and research fall under four broad rubrics: world literature; drama; modernism; literature and philosophy.
 World Literature is something I have engaged as the general editor of the Norton Anthology of World Literature (2012) and the Norton Anthology of Western Literature (2013) as well as in a series of articles and lectures.
 I also advise departments on how to teach world literature and promote the teaching of world literature as part of a liberal arts education for the twenty-first century both here and abroad.
-I am at work on a narrative non-fiction book about travel and world literature.
+I am at work on a narrative non-fiction book about world literature.

 In Stage Fright (2002) and Against Theatre (ed.
 2006), as well as many performance articles and reviews I have worked on the often contentious relation between theater and literature in the nineteenth and twentieth centuries.
 This interest also informs my editorial work in drama, including an edition of Six Plays of Henrik Ibsen (2003), a new edition of Lionel Abel's Metatheater (2003), a four-volume collection of critical essays on modern drama, Critical Concepts: Modern Drama (2008), The Norton Anthology of Drama (2009) as well as my editorship of Theatre Survey.